appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/working-with-branches.md

 </div>

 Branch protection is a security feature designed to safeguard specific branches from unintentional or unauthorized changes.
-When branch protection is enabled, it enforces rules such as requiring code reviews, ensuring continuous integration checks pass, and preventing force pushes, providing a layer of control over critical branches.
+When branch protection is enabled, it enforces rules such as requiring code reviews, ensuring continuous integration checks pass, and preventing force push, providing a layer of control over critical branches.
 Changes to the app are not allowed in the protected branches.

-If you are enterprise user, you can select multiple branches as protected, enhancing security measures across various aspects of the codebase.
+If you are an enterprise user, you can select multiple branches as protected, enhancing security measures across various aspects of the codebase.
 However, for non-enterprise users, the default branch is automatically set as the protected branch.

  <figure>
   <img src="/img/git112.png" style= {{width:"700px", height:"auto"}} alt="Default branch"/>